tessercat/daoistic-book/daodejing/15/english.md

 as true as timber,
 as messy as mud.

-Didn't they clean up by calming down, and didn't they hold steady by changing?
+What lets filth, in stillness, slowly settle, what lets balance, through movement, slowly arise?

 Those who preserve their ways
-aren't prefectionists.
+aren't perfectionists.

-Above all, imperfection
+Above all, they don't finish
-means something can be flawed
+so they can make mistakes
-and not have to be rebuilt.
+and not have to start from scratch.